-- 1) Make sure the Colour Panel is showing. - 2) Click the menu button in the top right corner of the panel and select the RGB sliders option. - 3) Click on the foreground colour box as shown below to make sure it is selected.
+- 1) Make sure the Colour Palette is showing. - 2) Click on the foreground colour box as shown below to make sure it is selected.
 The selected box will have a thicker border around it and indicates whether you are changing the foreground or background colour (Double clicking on either one will open the colour picker).